Home for Global Students

 Liverpool Cathedral

 Liverpool Cathedral is the largest in the UK and the fifth in Europe.
+This is one of the must-visit Liverpool attractions.
 Designed by Giles Gilbert Scott, it was completed in 1978 and has become an iconic feature of the Liverpool landscape.
 2024 marks the 100th anniversary of its consecration, and there is plenty to celebrate.
 It’s a great choice to experience Liverpool Cathedral today, whether as a place of worship or meditation or to attend one of its regular cultural events, such as exhibitions, music events, or family activities.
 Tour the tower or enjoy a delicious meal in its Welsford bistro.

 St George’s Hall